mg126e/Project_Backend/design/project_report.md

 **SharedGoals:**
 - Similar to MilestoneMaps, we switched our concept parameters to be a set of users
-- Removed unnecessary actions such as setInitialized since the creation of a shared goals already implies the goal was initialized, so it was repetitive
+- Removed unnecessary actions such as setInitialized since the creation of a shared goal already implies the goal was initialized, so it was repetitive

 ### Key Learnings